dgraph-io/embargo/README.rst

 Configuration
 =============

-Blockade expects a ``blockade.yaml`` file in the current directory which describes the containers to launch, how they are linked, and various parameters for the blockade modes.
+Embargo expects a ``embargo.yaml`` file in the current directory which describes the containers to launch, how they are linked, and various parameters for the embargo modes.
 Example:

 .. code-block:: yaml